-Cyber security certifications are designed to equip individuals with the knowledge and skills required to safequard networks, systems, and data from cyber threats and attacks.
-These certifications provide a way for technical information security providers to validate their relevant and frequent experience and demonstrate their expertise and commitment to the field.
+Cyber security certifications equip individuals with the knowledge and skills to safeguard networks, systems, and data from cyber threats and attacks.
+These certifications allow technical information security providers to validate their relevant and frequent experience and demonstrate their expertise and commitment to the field.
 In this article, we will discuss the different types of certifications offered by CREST, their exam formats, their importance for a recognised career path and why you should choose CREST as your certification-providing body.

 CREST stands for the Council of Registered Ethical Security Testers.
 It is a non-profit, UK-based organisation.
-It was created in response to unregulated penetration vulnerability testing, with the objective of providing world-class certifications and accreditations to organisations and individuals working in the field of cyber security.
+It was created in response to unregulated penetration vulnerability testing to provide world-class certifications and accreditations to organisations and individuals in the cyber security field.

 What are the benefits of having a CREST certification?